How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Find the element you want to add to your content and click on the “insert” icon …
+Select the graph or chart to be added to your content and click the “insert” icon …

-After you have finished adding your item, click on Publish to publish (or update) your content …
+After you have finished adding the shortcode, click on Publish to publish (or update) your content …

-After your post/page has been published, click ‘View post’ to see the result …
+After publishing the page/post, click ‘View post’ to see it …

-As mentioned earlier, the plugin also displays responsive graphs for viewing on mobile devices …
+As mentioned previously, the plugin also displays responsive graphs for mobile viewers …

-As you can see, Visualizer lets you add and customize dynamic charts and graphs in your content.
-You can update your data and your changes will automatically be reflected throughout your website.
-This makes adding interactive graph data in WordPress really easy.
+As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
+You can update your data and your changes will automatically be reflected throughout your site.
+This is one of the great benefits of using the Visualizer plugin if you’re working with dynamic chart information in WordPress.

-The developers of this plugin have created a number of tutorials you can refer to to learn how to edit, customize and use WordPress Visualizer.
+The developers of this plugin have created a number of step-by-step tutorials you can refer to for ways to edit, customize and use the Visualizer plugin for WordPress.

 Congratulations!
-Now you know how to easily add colorful and dynamic charts and graphs to your WordPress posts and pages.
+Now you know how to add stunning and mobile-responsive charts and graphs to WordPress.